 Habitat: Wigeons can be found in marshes, lakes, bays, and fields, usually in the northern tier of Siberia, Iceland and northern Europe.

 Behavior: Eurasian Wigeons are usually found among flocks of American Wigeons and they tend to pick food off the surface of the shallow waters of ponds and marshes or grazing while walking in fields.
 They also find it beneficial to swim behind coots or dabbling ducks that stir up food in their own feeding.

 Diet: Leaves, stems, roots, and seeds make up most of their diet, supplemented by insects in the summer.

-Nesting: So far the Eurasian Wigeon is known to only breed in Europe and Asia, but they may already be breeding somewhere in North America.
-They will find a shallow depression under cover on the ground near water, and line it with grass and down.
-The female incubates eight to nine eggs for 24 to 25 days.
-The young leave the nest shortly after hatching, heading for the water.
-They are able to find their own food, but the female will tend to them until fledging at 40 to 45 days.
+Nesting: Eurasian Wigeons have only been known to breed in Europe and Asia…so far.
+It is likely they are also breeding in North America but have not yet been discovered.
+They build their nest on the ground under dense vegetation near water.
+The nest forms a shallow depression of grass and down.
+The female incubates eight to nine eggs for about 24 to 25 days.
+Shortly after the young hatch they leave the nest for the water, and are able to find their own food.
+The female will tend them for another 40 to 45 days until they fledge.